 - 1 teaspoon vanilla extract

-- 2 teaspoons Dixie Crystals Extra Fine Granulated Sugar
+- 2 tablespoons Dixie Crystals Extra Fine Granulated Sugar

 - 1 teaspoon vanilla extract